fxos-components/fxos-icons/README.md

 ## Contributions

-If you wish to make changes to the icon-font you'll need to follow these steps:
+If you wish to make changes to the icon font you'll need to follow these steps:

-1. Add, remove or change repsective `.svg` files inside `images/`
+1. Add, remove or change respective `.svg` files inside `images/`.
 2. Run `$ npm install` to get pull in all the required build tools.
-3. Make sure you `fontforge` and `ttfautohint` installed on your machine.
-The [grunt-webfont](https://github.com/sapegin/grunt-webfont#installation) readme outlines the prerequisites.
+3. Make sure you have `fontforge` and `ttfautohint` installed on your machine.
+The [grunt-webfont](https://github.com/sapegin/grunt-webfont#installation) installation guide outlines the prerequisites.
-4. Run `$ grunt`
+4. Run `$ grunt`.
 5. Load `index.html` locally in your browser and check your icon looks good.
-6. Submit a pull-request
+6. Submit a pull request.
 7. Module owner will review, land, and stamp a new version.

 ## Guidelines

 For best results, it is recommended to follow these guidelines:

-* Make the document 30px × 30px (In Inkscape: File > Document Properties... > Custom size)
+* Make the document 30px × 30px (In Inkscape: File > Document Properties... > Custom size).
-* Make the icon 24px × 24px
+* Make the icon 24px × 24px.
-* Center the icon (In Inkscape: Object > Align and Distribute... > Align relative to page)
+* Center the icon (In Inkscape: Object > Align and Distribute... > Align relative to page).
-* Make sure to have only one `<path>` with no overlap per icon
+* Make sure to have only one `<path>` with no overlap per icon.
-* Optimise the icons using [svgo](https://github.com/svg/svgo), then export to plain SVG file (`$ inkscape -l icon.svg icon.svg`)
+* Optimise the icons using [svgo](https://github.com/svg/svgo), then export to plain SVG file (`$ inkscape -l icon.svg icon.svg`).

+Please also make sure new icons naming is consistent with existing ones:

+* Use lower case only.
+* Separate words with hyphens.
+* Use meaningful words rather than acronyms (e.g. `top-left-crop-corner` instead of <span style="text-decoration:line-through">`t-l-crop-corner`</span>).

 ## Gaia usage